 “iBOL could never achieve its goals without strong participation by India, the second-most populous nation and a country with tremendous biodiversity” said Paul Hebert, iBOL’s Scientific Director.
 “Although India has been active in DNA barcoding since its inception, the ZSI, with its hundreds of stations and thousands of staff, is perfectly positioned to lead India’s involvement in iBOL.
 We thank Dr. Chandra, Director of the ZSI, for his personal involvement in securing the approvals needed for such participation.”

-Dr. Vikas Kumar, an eminent molecular taxonomist and senior scientist at the ZSI, will represent India on iBOL’s Scientific Committee.
+Dr. Vikas Kumar, an eminent molecular taxonomist and senior scientist at the ZSI, will represent India on iBOL’s Science Committee.
 He brings strong expertise on the insect order Thysanoptera; his research is focused on documenting the rich species diversity and evolutionary relationships of the Indian fauna.
 Through the use of DNA barcoding, comparative mitogenomics, and metagenomics, Dr. Kumar is exploring their phylogeny at all hierarchical levels from populations to basal relationships. he is also employing environmental DNA (eDNA) to characterize the complex arthropod communities in soil and water and will use high-throughput sequencing to clarify their ecological roles.

 Dr. Vikas Kumar, Senior Scientist.